-We write to inform the Board that it cannot display the Ten Commandments on public property.
-Displaying the Ten Commandments in the county courthouse is not only an unconstitutional display of favoritism towards religion, it needlessly alienates and excludes county residents who do not share the religious beliefs that the Ten Commandments embody and represent.
+We write to request that the County remove this Ten Commandments display.
+Displaying the Ten Commandments in the county courthouse is not only an unconstitutional display of government favoritism towards religion, it needlessly alienates and excludes county residents who do not share the religious beliefs that the Ten Commandments embody and represent.

 A Ten Commandments display in a county courthouse violates the Establishment Clause of the First Amendment.
 In McCreary Cty. v.
 ACLU, 545 U.S. 844 (2005), the Supreme Court ruled that displays of the Ten Commandments in two Kentucky courthouses violated the Constitution.
 The Court discussed at length the requirement of government neutrality on matters of religion.
-The Court said, "The touchstone for our analysis is the principle that the 'First Amendment mandates governmental neutrality between religion and religion, and between religion and nonreligion.""
+The Court said, "The touchstone for our analysis is the principle that the 'First Amendment mandates governmental neutrality between religion and religion, and between religion and nonreligion."
 Id. at 860 (quoting Epperson v.
 Arkansas, 393 U.S. 97, 104 (1968)); see also Everson v.
 Bd. of Educ. of Ewing, 330 U.S. 1, 15-16 (1947), Wallace v.
 Jaffree, 472 U.S. 38, 53 (1985).